Zerodha logo

 How can foreign shareholders open a demat account with Zerodha?

-Foreign nationals and foreign corporate entities who invest in unlisted companies in India through foreign direct investment (FDI) are required to comply with Ministry of Corporate Affairs (MCA) regulations regarding the dematerialization of shares.
-According to the MCA circular (WEB), these investors must dematerialise their shares and hold them in a demat account.
+Foreign nationals and foreign corporate entities who invest in unlisted companies in India through foreign direct investment (FDI) are required to comply with the Ministry of Corporate Affairs (MCA) regulations regarding the dematerialisation of shares.
+According to the MCA circular, these investors must dematerialise their shares and hold them in a demat account.

 The documents required to open an account as a foreign national or a foreign corporate entity are as follows: